 - Chicken broth

 Some of the best recipes are the ones you can make your own based on your taste.
-This authentic version of the smokey, sweet Tinga sauce has a twist because it's made in the Instant Pot.
 Here are a few variations you can make to suite your needs!

 Can this recipe be made less spicy?

-This recipe is mild in spice level, but your taste for spice level may vary from mine.
+The spice level of this recipe is definitely on the mild end.
 The majority of the spice in this recipe comes from the chipotles in adobo.

-If you don't like much spice at all: Try using 1 chipotle in adobo to start off and you can also use diced tomatoes rather than fire roasted (though they give this recipe a great smoky flavor).
+If you want very mild spice: Try using 1 chipotle in adobo to start off and you can also use diced tomatoes rather than fire roasted (though they give this recipe a great smoky flavor).

 Can you use chicken thighs?